kid-us/kid-us/README.md

 -> 📫 How to reach me: kidushh29@gmail.com <br>

 ✨  About Me
-I am a Full Stack Web Developer with 3 years of experience in developing wen based sites.
+I am a Full Stack Web Developer with 3 years of experience in developing web based sites.